Madagascar Wedding Traditions

 - Cost range: $50-200 USD

-- Success rate: 85% of meetings proceed to engagement
+- Success rate: The vast majority of meetings proceed to engagement

 Regional variations exist across Madagascar’s 18 ethnic groups.
 Highland Merina families maintain more formal protocols with scheduled appointments, while coastal Betsimisaraka communities practice more spontaneous visits.
-The tradition remains essential in 90% of traditional marriages, particularly in rural areas where 65% of Madagascar’s 28 million population resides.
+The tradition remains essential in traditional marriages, particularly in rural areas where most of Madagascar’s 28 million population resides.

 Fisehoana: The Formal Family Introduction

 Fisehoana is the second pre-wedding meeting where both families formally discuss ancestry, social connections, and marriage compatibility, lasting 3-4 hours and involving 10-20 family members from each side.
-This tradition, dating back over 500 years, ensures no taboo relationships exist between families while establishing social bonds.
+This tradition, dating back centuries, ensures no taboo relationships exist between families while establishing social bonds.

 Essential elements include: